Toby Love: Early life

 Toby Love was born in The Bronx, New York on March 20, 1985, to Puerto Rican parents.
 Coming from a musical family, he grew up listening to a bunch of different music genres, such as pop, hip-hop, R&B, bachata, merengue, and salsa.
 His biological father Toby Rivera sang with the salsa orchestral group Conjunto Clásico.
 His mother was later remarried to a Dominican man, which eventually led to Toby Love's exposure around both Dominican and Puerto Rican cultures.
 Being exposed to bachata, he decided to pursue a career in music in that genre.
 He lived in the same neighborhood as the bachata group Aventura.
 He became close friends with the member Mikey, who later asked Love to join the group.

 Career

 Working with Aventura (1999–2005)

 Max, offered Love the opportunity to work with Aventura and he accepted.
 He started working with the group in 1999 as a backup vocalist and additional percussionist.
-His voice was featured in the groups seconds album, We Broke the Rules, for the songs "I Believe (Yo Creo)", "Mi Puerto Rico", and "Gone", which is a bachata cover of an NSYNC's song.
+His voice was featured in the groups second album, We Broke the Rules, for the songs "I Believe (Yo Creo)", "Mi Puerto Rico", and "Gone", which is a bachata cover of an NSYNC's song.